Chester W. Grobschmidt

 Chester W. Grobschmidt Profile Photo

-Loving father to daughter Karen (Bo) Southerlin, daughter-in-law Barbara, proud grandfather to Tamara (John) Grobschmidt-German and Gregory Orozco, great-grandfather to Josie, Harper and Bennett.
+Loving father to daughter Karen (Bo) Southerlin, daughter-in-law Barbara, proud grandfather to Tamara (John) Grobschmidt-German and Gregory Orozco, and great-grandfather to Josie, Harper and Bennett.

 “Mayor Chet” was an inspiration to many within the South Milwaukee Community.
 Chet loved his life in public service, always guided by his concern for others.
 Throughout both work and personal life, he cultivated many lifelong friendships that were an important part of this life.
 Chet lived everyday by serving the community with grace, compassion, honesty and humility.
-He took joy in reinforcing South Milwaukee as a place to be proud to raise a family.
+He took joy in promoting South Milwaukee as a place to be proud to raise a family.

 In lieu of flowers please direct donations to Karen Southerlin to be dispersed to Chet’s Charitables.